malyjak/simple-barber/README.md

 ## Deployment

-You can clone & deploy it to Vercel with one click:
+You can clone & deploy it to the Vercel with one click:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fmalyjak%2Fsimple-barber%2Ftree%2Fdevelop)